 - Representing a commercial lessee in Saladino v.
 Rault Petroleum Corp. et al, we successfully defended a commercial lessee from having its lease terminated by a lessor who failed to properly notify the lessee of default.
 Because we established that the lessor failed to comply with the methods of notification required by the lease, the lessor’s action to accelerate rental payments and terminate the lease was premature.
 This effectual defense allowed our client the commercial lessee to continue in its lease of the property.
 436 So.2d 714 (La.
 App.
 4 Cir.
 1983).

 Business Counseling and Corporate Litigation

 - In Brennan’s House of Printing, Inc. v.
-Brennan we represented certain stockholders who asserted a controlling ownership interest and asserted that the family business had issued stocks in addition to the initial stock issuance.
-Because the company records were informal, we accomplished proof of the later stock issuance and our clients’ percentage ownership by secondary means through the use of evidence including tax returns and filings with the secretary of state.
+Brennan we represented certain stockholders who claimed a controlling ownership interest and asserted that the family business had issued stocks in addition to the initial stock issuance allowing our clients to have shareholder control of the company.
+Because the company records were informal, we accomplished proof of the later stock issuance and our clients’ percentage ownership by secondary means through the use of evidence including tax returns and filings with the secretary of state proved that our client’s claim was valid.
 924 So.2d 1067 (La.
 App.
-5 Cir., 2006).
+5 Cir.
+2006).

 Succession and Trust Litigation

 - We represented a succession in recovering the ownership of a business that was claimed to have been donated to the son by his father in the case of Succession of Ackel v.
 Ackel.
 The court held that the decedent could not donate the whole of a community property asset, such as the business, without consent of his wife.
 As a result, the court found that the corporation was an asset of the estate and was not owned by the son.
 595 So.2d 739 (La.
 App.
 5 Cir.
 1992).